stephanoumenos/anchor/README.md

     if [[ -n $$anchor_path ]]; then\
       cd "$$anchor_path";\
     else\
-      echo "No saved anchor to go to.";\
+      echo "⛵️ No default anchor set.
+Use 'anchor down' to set your current directory as the default.";\
     fi;\
   else\
     command anchor "$$@";\